Ravencentric/juicenet-cli/docs/index.md

 * Preserves folder structure without RAR.
 [RAR sucks and here's why](https://github.com/animetosho/Nyuu/wiki/Stop-RAR-Uploads)
 * Does everything automatically and gives you the resulting `nzbs` in a neatly sorted manner
 * Offers the option to pick and choose what it does if you don't want it doing everything automatically
 * Automatically checks for and reposts failed articles from last run.
-Also has the option to not do this.
+Also has the option to not do this
-* Can **NOT** continue from where it stopped if it gets interrupted for any reason
+* Can continue from where it stopped if it gets interrupted for any reason

 ## License